frostypig180/k1t-bot/README.md

 # Kit Bot Chatbot

-This is an AI chatbot powered by Ollama's local LLMs (e.g. Mistral), built in Python and containerized with Docker.
+This is an AI chatbot powered by Ollama and Mistral AI, built in Python and containerized with Docker.

 ## Prerequisites